prateek-sharechat/Chit-Chat/README.md

-This is the messeging App specifically made for ViPra!
+This is the messaging App specifically made for ViPra!